 Pachli 2.0.0 is now available, and can translate posts for you.
 This uses your server’s support for translation (if enabled by your server administrators).

-Improving translation is the through-line for the Pachli 2.x release series.
+Improving translation is the through-line for the Pachli 2.x releases.
 Future releases in the 2.x line will support translation whether or not it is enabled on your server by carrying out privacy-preserving translation on your device.

 Read on for more details about this, and other changes in this release.